 The Knack Market is a pop-up night market which only opens on selected weekends (usually the last weekend of the month).
 While it might not be as accessible, it is worth checking out for its novelty concept.
 Located at The Jam Factory in the Khlong San district (next to Khong San Market and Millennium Hilton Hotel), you can beat the jam by crossing the river via the shuttle boat at River City Shopping Complex.

 Address: 41/1-5 Charoennakorn Road, Klongsan Bangkok Bangkok | Opening Hours: 4pm – 9pm (Usually only last weekend of the month)

 #15.
 Best Bangkok Night Markets – TGIFest (The Garden of TFest)

 Similar to The Knack Market, TGIFest (The Garden of TFest) is a new pop-up night market in Bangkok which has recently just started in May 2017.
 Located at Fragrant Park right beside Sukhumvit Soi 36, this night market is accessible by BTS Thonglor.
 The ambience and product offering is rather similar to ArtBox.
 It is important for you to check TGIF Market Facebook Fan Page for its next run before heading down.

 We hope you enjoyed our recommendations of the best Bangkok Night Markets to satisfy your ultimate retail therapy in Thailand.
+If you are looking for somewhere to crash, you can consider Meliá hotel in Thailand.
 You may want to check out our post on Best Bangkok Pet Cafes – Tea With Cute Animals In Thailand too.
 Enjoy your time in Bangkok!